-8.3.2 Disability Considerations
+8.3.2 Accessibility Considerations

-Pedestrian facilities must be designed in accordance with ADA to accommodate people with disabilities.
+Sidewalks and shared use paths must be designed in accordance with ADA.
 Refer to the Design Standards for additional details.

-Pull boxes, manholes (and other utility covers), and other types of existing surface features in the location of a proposed curb ramp should be relocated when feasible.
-When relocation is not feasible, the feature shall be adjusted to the new ramp to meet the ADA requirements for surfaces (including the provision of a non-slip top surface, and adjustment to be flush with and at the same slope as the curb ramp).
+Pull boxes, manholes (and other utility covers), and other types of existing surface features in the location of a proposed curb ramp or detectable warning should be relocated when feasible.
+When relocation is not feasible, the feature shall be adjusted to meet the ADA requirements for surfaces (including the provision of a non-slip top surface, and adjustment to be flush with and at the same slope as the adjacent surface).